 Marzipan is very versatile and underused because most people don't know the many ways to use it.
 Made by blending blanched almonds and confectioners sugar with a little water or syrup.
 This delicious sweet paste is candy on its own but also used as an ingredient in many different desserts.
 It has been made in the Middle East, Europe, and Mediterranean regions such as Italy, Spain for centuries

-I really enjoy marzipan and it's because I've been around Marzipan since a kid.
+I really enjoy marzipan and it's because I've been around it since a kid.
 My mom and god-mom made it in buckets.
-She would make small cute fruits with it and sells them as Marzipan Sweet during Christmas.
-I remember she'd have to pay for extra help during Christmas time just so she could complete her orders in time.
+She would make small cute fruits with them and sells them as candy during Christmas.

-The fruits would be simple elegant little tasty bites.
+The candy fruits would be simple elegant little tasty bites.
 Apples, mango, pineapple, banana, grapes.
-In fact, she would make us, little ones, roll out small balls of marzipan for the grapes.
-As a kid, I've eaten loads of marzipan.
-I will make you some Marzipan fruits one of these days.
+In fact, she would make us kids, roll out small balls of almond paste for the grapes.